sirkon/gogh/README.md

 ## Recommended usage

 It is not actually recommended to use it directly.
-Embed provided objects and use it in integrated maner.
+Embed provided objects and use it in integrated manner.
 For instance, it would be sensible to combine both `gogh.Imports` and `gogh.Go` in an single instance somehow as imports are naturally a part of code generation.
 They are splitted with render object for the only reason: there can be frequently used libraries what it would be nice to have shortucts for.
 In addition, some custom import weighter would be handy to split imports to groups of